alens/Ansible-LikewiseOpen/README.md

 Ansible playbook for deploying PowerBroker Identity Services PBIS Open Edition for RedHat/CentOS

+## Ubuntu PBIS package
+The Ubuntu support adds and installs from the http://repo.pbis.beyondtrust.com/apt.html repo

 ## Distributing PBIS package

 The Easiest way for distributing the PBIS Open packages is using local `yum` repository.